taisei-project/taisei/doc/GAME.rst

 Taisei is a very hard game, especially for newcomers to the genre.
-In many modern games, *Easy* is a placeholder and *Normal* is the easy mode so people playing it don’t have to feel bad.
-So you might feel inclined to start at Normal like in your other games.
+In many modern games, *Easy* is a placeholder and *Normal* is the easy mode so people playing it don’t have to feel bad, so you might feel inclined to start at Normal like in your other games.

 This approach doesn’t work for Taisei though.
 Easy is balanced around